View Current

 (67) Each year, the Vice-Chancellor and President will approve a schedule of maximum payments for reasonable contribution towards living costs and expenses for Visiting and Adjunct appointments, which will be set in accordance with relevant University policies and Australian Taxation Office (ATO) requirements.

-(68) The Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International may approve a Visiting or Adjunct appointee receiving a contribution towards the cost of their living expenses for part or all of the period of appointment on recommendation of the Dean or Director of the hosting School or Institute.
-The amount approved will normally be up to the maximum limit, however the Dean or Director, Research Institute may make a submission in writing to the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International for a higher amount.
+(68) The Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global may approve a Visiting or Adjunct appointee receiving a contribution towards the cost of their living expenses for part or all of the period of appointment on recommendation of the Dean or Director of the hosting School or Institute.
+The amount approved will normally be up to the maximum limit, however the Dean or Director, Research Institute may make a submission in writing to the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global for a higher amount.

 (69) Payments to Visiting and Adjunct appointees towards the cost of living expenses are subject to the following conditions: